JoshuaFeinglass/TROPE/README.md

 - numpy

 ### Usage

-./structured_cap.sh provides working a working ablation study which passes arguments to the trope/generate_proposals.py script.
-The script can be run directly using the following example: python3 trope/generate_proposals.py CUB 0.5 oscar
+./run_TROPE.sh provides working a working ablation study which passes arguments to the trope/trope_main.py script.
+The script can be run directly using the following example: python3 trope/trope_main.py CUB 0.5 oscar

 #### Repository Data
-Example outputs for TROPE can be found in the results directory.
-Additional documentation will be added soon.
+Example outputs for TROPE can be found in the results/ directory.
+Base captions from the VINVL+Oscar captioning pipeline for 4 fine-grained datasets (CUB, FLO, UCM, and SC) are in the base_captions/ directory.
+The detector_info/ directory contains the category set mappings for VINVL as well as the test set ids, attribute labels, object labels, bounding boxes, and confidence scores needed for caption enhancement of the 4 fine-grained datasets with the TROPE algorithm.

 #### Evaluation
 Output captions found in the results directory and reference captions are compatible can be fed directly into standard evaluation protocols (CIDEr, METEOR, and SPICE: https://github.com/tylin/coco-caption | SMURF: https://github.com/JoshuaFeinglass/SMURF).